|Download Quant Power Book (800+ Pages)||Free Download Now|

 2. Rephrase Question

-Read the question and put it into your own words.
-Rephrasing the question will force you to understand what it is asking.
-Make note of line numbers, concepts from specific parts of the passage, and any words like “except” or “not.”
-These clues will be crucial to answering the question correctly.
+Re-read the question by putting your own words into it, this will help you understand what the question is asking you.
+From passage, make note of line number, concepts from specific parts of the passage and any words like “except” or “not” These clues will be crucial to answering the question correctly.

 3. Evaluate Answer Choice based on the Passage